MolBIFFM/diana/README.md

 of measurements across these portions of the protein-protein interaction network.

-The networks are exported along specific Cytoscape styles for downstream analysis.
+Networks of proteins, Gene Ontology terms, and Reactome pathways are exported along customizable Cytoscape styles for visualization and downstream analysis.

 ## Setup
 External dependencies, consisting of NetworkX, pandas, and SciPy, can be